 The Company also guarantees any notes issued by BATIF under the Shelf Registration.
 The obligations of BATIF under any series of notes and the accompanying indenture are fully and unconditionally guaranteed on a joint and several and senior and unsecured basis by the Company in addition to BAT, B.A.T.
 Netherlands Finance B.V., and, unless its guarantee is released in accordance with the relative indenture, RAI.
-As of December 31, 2021 and December 31, 2020, the Company was a guaranter of notes issued under the Shelf Registration by BATIF that mature in 2026 in the amount of \$1.5 billion, plus accrued interest, which represents the maximum potential exposure in the event of a default.
+As of December 31, 2022 and December 31, 2021, the Company was a guaranter of notes issued under the Shelf Registration by BATIF with maturities ranging from 2026 to 2028 in the amount of approximately \$2.5 billion and \$1.5 billion, respectively, plus accrued interest, which represents the maximum potential exposure in the event of a default.